12 Major Myths about Hector, the Great Trojan Warrior in Greek Mythology

 The Greek goddess Athena, who by the way was against the Trojans, makes Hector think that his brother Deiphobus was beside him.
 Athena also offers a little bit of help to Achilles.
 The goddess retrieves the spear that Achilles threw at Hector.
 Hector then throws his spear at Achilles, who dodges it.

-Left with just his sword, Hector decides that will do whatever it took to die fighting as a brave warrior.
+Left with just his sword, Hector decides that would do whatever it took to die fighting as a brave warrior.
 Hector charges straight at Achilles, who throws his retrieved spear straight into the collar bone of Hector, killing the Trojan warrior.

 Hector’s corpse was desecrated by Achilles